lolgab/snunit/README.md

 ### Automatic server creation

-`snunit.Http4sApp` extends `epollcat.EpollApp` building the SNUnit server.
+`snunit.Http4sApp` extends `cats.effect.IOApp` building the SNUnit server.

 It exposes a `def routes: Resource[IO, HttpApp[IO]]` that you need to implement with your server logic.